jonathanhliu21/imunano33/doc/index.md

 ## More usage information

 More usage information can be found at the imunano33::IMUNano33 class documentation page.
 Note that these documentation pages are generated without the `IMUNANO33_EMBED` macro and are meant to be used with the Raspberry Pi.
 However, it is important to note that all class and method names are the same regardless of whether the macro is set.
-The differences are that it does not use the `std` namespace or classes/functions from the C++ standard library, it uses `float` rather than `double` as its primary number type, and it uses svector::EmbVec3D instead of svector::Vector3D for its primary vector type.
+The differences are that it does not use the `std` namespace or classes/functions from the C++ standard library, it uses `float` rather than `double` as its primary number type, and it uses svector::EmbVec3D instead of svector::Vector3D as its primary vector type.

 # License